My Region: US

 The Meru veterinary team is headed by Kenya Wildlife Service Veterinary Officer Dr Bernard Rono.
-Dr Rono is ably assisted by DSWT driver and Veterinary Assistant Peter Kariuki along with two skilled KWS capture rangers.
+Dr Rono is ably assisted by SWT driver and veterinary assistant Peter Kariuki along with two skilled KWS capture rangers.
 The team is fully equipped with GPS, Radios, Cameras, and binoculars, a customised 4x4 vehicle suitable for off-road driving, two darting systems that can be alternately used depending on terrain and other prevailing field conditions, all necessary drugs and medical supplies as well as basic laboratory equipment that enables prompt field diagnosis and treatment.

-The Meru Mobile Veterinary Unit is generously funded through the DSWT by Mr Companc and has been operational since February 2013.
+The Meru Mobile Veterinary Unit is operated by the SWT with generous funding from Mr. Companc and has been operational since February 2013.

 The SWT/KWS Meru Mobile Veterinary Unit attended to six cases in March, with the team attending to one southern white rhino case, one elephant, two reticulated giraffe, one zebra and one security dog case.Read more